marcosslendak/Lazarus-Synapse-HttpSend/README.md

 # Setup
- - Download da LIB e intalar a mesma no Lazarus.
+ - Download the Ararat Synapse project and install it on Lazarus.

  Link: http://www.ararat.cz/synapse/doku.php/download